 Published: 05/19/2025

-Understanding Behavioral Health and Its Role in 2025
+Understanding Behavioral Health and Its Role

 Behavioral health encompasses the prevention, diagnosis, and treatment of mental health conditions and substance use disorders.
 The U.S. Surgeon General has declared mental health a national priority, especially post-COVID-19, with record-high demand for services across all age groups.